 Once the crowd was sparse, we went towards the Daibutsuden Hall.
 It has begun to drizzle.
 Rain had been forecast and so we had brought along our waterproof jackets.
-From the hall, I noticed two huge lights lighting the main entrance gate.

 I have been inside the Daibutsuden before but on entering the dimly lit main hall, one can’t, but be overwhelmed over and over again by the 15 meter high, gilt bronze statue sitting on sacred lotus leaves.
 The blackened statue depicts Rushana, also known as Dainichi Nyorai or the Cosmic Buddha.

 After paying respects, we walked out.
 At the main gate, the queue was no more, but there was still a steady stream of enthusiasts who wanted so see the face of the Buddha through the upper doors.
 I set up my tripod and took some pictures of the entrance gate.

 Near the Nakamon Gate, there is a small pond and Todai-ji looked amazing from there.

 Everything about Todaiji is huge.
 It has a long history and many stories attached to it.
 Every time I come and see the huge Daibutsuden Hall, I feel really small.
 We were supposed to leave for Hiroshima at dawn, so we left early for home.
 Nara Park with its herds of deer and the Todaiji make for an amazing night.
 If you are around Kyoto or Osaka, do take out a day to visit this lovely place.